raffael-daltoe/PFE-cva6/README.md

 Once in the **sw-docker** Docker container, you are in the default directory **/workdir** which corresponds to `./` directory in the host OS.

-3. To compile mnist application, run the following commands.
+3. To compile the mnist_adac application, run the following commands.

 ```
 user@[CONTAINER ID]:/workdir$ cd sw
-user@[CONTAINER ID]:/workdir/sw$ mkdir build
+user@[CONTAINER ID]:/workdir/sw$ mkdir -p build
 user@[CONTAINER ID]:/workdir/sw$ cd build
 user@[CONTAINER ID]:/workdir/sw/build$ cmake ..
-user@[CONTAINER ID]:/workdir/sw/build$ make mnist
+user@[CONTAINER ID]:/workdir/sw/build$ make mnist_adac
 ```

 Once the compilation process is complete, the resulting executable can be located in the build directory.
 It will bear the target's name without any extension.
-In this specific case, the executable will be named `mnist`.
+In this specific case, the executable will be named `mnist_adac`.

 4. Then, in the Docker container, launch **OpenOCD** in background:
 ```